wilkofm/mini-project1/README.md

 # Questions I Have

-Where do I source my movie data API?
+- Where do I source my movie data API?

-How do I create the rating feature?

-How Do I create the ability to rate films based on the rating?
+- How Do I create the ability to filter films on multiple things?

-How to link the backend to the rest?
+- How to link the backend to the rest?